nathanielsherry/actuator/README.md

     component("positional", named="value")

-Named arguments may be provided without quotes in some occations.
-Because of limitations of the parser, floats and negative numbers must be provided in quotes for the time being.
+Named argument values may be provided without quotes for a limited subset of strings without spaces or certain punctuation marks.

 ## Examples